robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-DeepSparse-README.md

 DeepSparse runs inference-optimized sparse models with GPU-class performance on commodity CPUs.

-By deploying perfomantly on CPUs, you can simplify your deployment with the simplicity and scalability of software-defined inference:
+CPU-only deployments take advantage of the simplicity and scalability of software-defined inference:
 - Scale vertically from 2 to 192 cores, tailoring the footprint to an app's exact needs
 - Scale horizontally with standard Kubernetes, including using services like EKS/GKE
-- Deploy the same model/runtime on any hardware from Intel to AMD to ARM and from cloud to data center to edge, including on pre-existing systems
+- Use the same model/runtime on any hardware from Intel to AMD to ARM and from cloud to edge, including on pre-existing systems
 - No wrestling with drivers, operator support, and compatibility issues

 With DeepSparse, you no longer need to pick between the performance of GPUs and the simplicity of software!

-See [Sparse Transfer Learning with YOLOv5 - UPDATE LINK](link) or [Sparsifying YOLOv5 - UPDATE LINK](link) for more details.

 ## Example Deployment